Grab A Plate

 These tartlets remind me of my dad’s sweet-tart treat, but instead of standard pie crust, I used crushed up vanilla wafter cookies (you could also use graham crackers like I did this time).

-You’ll need the juice from two lemons, along with some zest, to bring you the final result of this bright dessert.
+You’ll need the juice from two lemons, along with some zest, to make this fun, fruit-filled dessert.
 These tartlets are like a lovely burst of sunshine!

 Lemon Meringue Tartlets are a bright and flavorful citrusy dessert.
 Lemon Meringue Tartlets are a fabulous citrus treat.

 If you love lemony desserts, try these Mini Sugar Cookie Cups with Lemon Curd.
 Talk about cute!
-These would be fun to serve at a party or special event.
+These are fun to serve at a party or for a special event.

 Lemon Meringue Tartlets are a beautiful and tasty dessert for any occasion.
 You'll love these pretty Lemon Meringue Tartlets for your next dessert.